Marcjuniu09/Marcs-Bank/README.md

 ## Marcs-Bank

-Description: A mall without a GUI where you can:
+Description: A project of a system from a market where there is no graphical interface, and you can:

 1 - Register product;